Information is subject to change without prior notice

 Applicants should submit their online applications for admission through the Admission System.
 Please go through the steps as detailed in the "Application Procedures" and read the "Notes for Applicants" carefully before you submit your application.

 Applications of Research Degree programmes are accepted throughout the year and will be considered in one admission round.
 Applications for Professional Doctorate and Taught Postgraduate Programmes are accepted starting from 15 November 2017.
 You are required to submit the online application before the specified deadline for individual programmes.

 Non-local students are persons who require a student visa/entry permit issued by the Hong Kong Immigration Department to study in Hong Kong.
-Persons holding any of the following documents issued by the Hong Kong Immigration Department are NOT considered as non-local students:
+Persons holding any of the following documents issued by the Hong Kong Immigration Department are considered as local students:

 1. Persons who do not have the right of abode or right to land and wish to enter Hong Kong for the purpose of education are required by law to obtain a valid student visa/entry permit issued by the Hong Kong Immigration Department before going to Hong Kong.
 It is the student’s responsibility to obtain a valid student visa/entry permit before arrival, and to comply with the terms and conditions of the visa/entry permit.
 If you are unable to present a valid student visa/entry permit which corresponds to the programme you intend to study, you will not be allowed to enroll in our programme.
 If you are holding or have applied for a student visa/entry permit but subsequently decided to take up another programme, you may need to apply for a new student visa.
 Please consult our Global Services Office for advice on your actions required for obtaining the appropriate student visa/entry permit.
 CityU graduates holding an extended student visa/entry permit of the previous programme should apply for another student visa/entry permit for enrolment in the newly admitted programme.